Understanding MA Probate Records (1635-2025)

 Signing in with a valid email address is the only requirement.

-On a FamilySearch.org page, scroll past the main description to find the dates or section of interest, then click the camera icon on the right to view the documents.
+Search Tip: On a FamilySearch.org page, scroll past the main description to find the dates or section of interest, then click the camera icon on the right to view the documents.

 Each county's courthouse holds specific indexes.
 Note that as of 2025, there is no statewide probate index.
 The following section provides a detailed breakdown of available probate records and indexes for each Massachusetts county, helping researchers pinpoint relevant resources for their specific area of interest.